YZ-Cai/NNDL-final-PJ/task2/README.md

 ## Training

-Run commands below to reproduce results on *CIFAR100* (dataset auto-downloads on first use).
+Run command below to reproduce results on *CIFAR100* (dataset auto-downloads on first use).

 ```bash
 $ python main.py